 Rowan University Brown and Gold Scholarship awards merit-based scholarships to eligible out-of-state students enrolled full time during the fall semester.
 Individual award amounts are determined at the discretion of Rowan University’s Office of Admissions based on the overall academic qualifications of the student, the competitiveness of the applicant pool and available funding.
 The deadline is January 31st.
 More information can be found here and here.

 TheDream.US Opportunity Scholarship covers tuition, fees, on-campus housing, and meals at partner colleges, with a maximum award of $80,000 for a bachelor’s degree.
 Applicants must be undocumented or have DACA or TPS status and arrive in the United States before a specified date, maintaining continuous residence since then.
 Eligible applicants came to the United States before the age of 16 (Note: U.S. born individuals are not eligible).
 Applicants must demonstrate significant unmet financial need, must live in and have graduated or will graduate from a high school in a targeted locked-out state.
 Graduated or will graduate with a high school GPA of 2.5 or possess a cumulative college/university GPA of 2.5.
 Applicants must intend to relocate to and enroll full-time in a bachelor’s degree program at an Opportunity Partner College.
-The deadline is January 31st.
+The application opens on November 1st and the deadline is January 31st.
 More information can be found here and here.

 Princeton Prize in Race Relations (PPRR) rewards high school students who, through their volunteer activities, have undertaken significant efforts to advance racial equity and understanding in their schools or communities.
 Each of the Princeton Prize in Race Relations recipients receives an award of $1,000 and is invited to participate in a Symposium on Race.
 The deadline is January 31st.
 More information can be found here and here.